You initially thought you’d go to either Cabo or Puerto Vallarta.

-We’ve traveled frequently to both areas – and the Cabo vs Cancun question is a tough one.
+We’ve traveled frequently to both areas (recently returning from another month in Los Cabos!) – and the Cabo vs. Cancun question is a tough one.

 But Cabo and Cancun are also very different.

-It includes two main towns, Cabo San Lucas and San Jose del Cabo, located 20-miles apart (about a 35-minute drive).
+It includes two main towns, Cabo San Lucas and San Jose del Cabo, located 20 miles apart (about a 35- to 40-minute drive).

 “Cabo” is the nickname for both the town of Cabo San Lucas and the general Los Cabos area.

-The international airport is near San Jose del Cabo (SJD), and it’s serviced by many direct flights from San Francisco, L.A., Vancouver (Canada), Calgary, Houston, Toronto, Chicago and many other North American cities.
+It’s serviced by many direct flights from San Francisco, Los Angeles, Vancouver (Canada), Calgary, Houston, Toronto, Chicago and many other North American cities.

 Flying time from L.A. is just under 2½ hours.
 (From Chicago, the flight time is about 5 hours.)

-Cabo is so conveniently close for the flocks of Californians who fly down that it has a somewhat “Americanized” feeling (many resorts are condos with full kitchens and you can feel “at home” shopping at Costco and Walmart).
+Cabo is so conveniently close for the flocks of Californians who fly down that it has a somewhat “Americanized” feeling.

 The Cancun holiday area is the glitzy hotel zone, a beach strip 13+ miles long, lined with deluxe hotels, restaurants, clubs and shops.